This post was updated on July 17, 2017 to reflect information from Sky Zone Indoor Trampoline Parks’ 2017 FDD (Item 7).

 9. Licenses, Dues, Utility Deposits, etc.: $3,000 to $6,000

-- These amounts represent 30% of the annual premium for the required insurance.
-Many insurance companies will require you to pay the remainder in monthly payments for an additional 6 to 8 months.
+- These amounts represent a 2-month deposit of the annual premium for the required insurance.
+Many insurance companies will require you to pay this amount before opening and allow you to pay the remainder in monthly payments for an additional 10 months.
 Typically, the annual premiums will range from $50,000 to $140,000 depending on the size of your Park.

 - For your liability insurance, you must use Sky Zone’s approved supplier of insurance.